dsheiko/jscodesniffer/README.md

   }
 ```

-# JSCS and Continuous Integration
+# JSCodeSniffer and Continuous Integration

 ## Setting up [Apache Ant](http://ant.apache.org/) build script reporting to [Jenkins](http://jenkins-ci.org) Checkstyle plugin.
 NOTE: If you have phpcs-ci ant target, invoke it prior to this one.
 Jscs will find created by phpcs checkstyle.xml and extend its body instead of overriding the report.